arvin2911/EE399/README.md

     print('Accuracy of the network on the test images: {} %'.format(100 * correct / total))
 ```
 ### LSTM on MNIST
-to compute the accuracy for LSTM on MNIST, we can use
+to compute the accuracy for LSTM on MNIST, we can use the code shown below.
 ```
 # Define the LSTM network architecture
 class LSTMNet(nn.Module):